Netfuture/tlsinterposer/README.md

 2. Enables ECDHE algorithms
 3. Disables all weak algorithms, including RC4

-The cipher selection is according to Qualys SSLlabs recommendations and can be changed through the TLS_INTERPOSER_CIPERS environment variable.
+The cipher selection is according to Qualys SSLlabs recommendations and can be changed through the TLS_INTERPOSER_CIPERS environment variable, e.g. if you want to re-enable some RC4 algorithms.

 Usage
 -----